openvar/rest_variantValidator/docs/DOCKER.md

 Note: Reconfiguration can be achieved by accessing the docker container through bash.
 See below for entry and the VariantValidator [manual](https://github.com/openvar/variantValidator/blob/master/docs/MANUAL.md) for details

-- Edit the `vdb_docker.df` file

-You need to select your chip set e.g. ARM or Intel and remove the relevant hash.
-Default is Intel.

 ## Build the container

 *Note: some of these steps take >>1hr to complete depending on the speed of your internet connection, particularly